BCHDEVCON3/devcon-portal/rules.md

 ## The rules of the competition

 1. There is a maximum team size of 6 people.
-2. All projects must involve Simple Ledger Protocol.
+2. All projects must involve Bitcoin Cash & the Simple Ledger Protocol for the BCH track.
+Entries that involve blockchains other than BCH may compete in the general track.
-3. All team members should be present in the chat for the event and should have their GitHub connected.
+3. All team members should be present in the [Discord Chat](https://discord.gg/NnmvC7c) for the event and should have their GitHub connected.
 4. Teams can of course gain advice and support from organizers, volunteers, sponsors, and others.
 5. All work on a project should be done at the hackathon.
 6. Teams can use an idea they had before the event.